- The cost of in-state vs out-of-state tuition varies widely but the cost of out-of-state tuition is generally higher

-For most students, the first thing that comes to mind when deciding between an in-state college and an out-of-state college, many students use proximity to home as the determining factor.
-Some students prefer to attend an in-state school because they feel more comfortable knowing they are closer to home, while others can’t wait to begin their adventure far away and prefer to attend an out-of-state school.
+When deciding between an in-state and out-of-state college, many students use proximity to home as the determining factor.
+Some students prefer to attend an in-state school because they feel more comfortable knowing they are closer to home.
+Others can’t wait to begin their adventure far away and prefer to attend an out-of-state school.
 But there’s more than that to think about when making this big decision.
-Here are three more things that must take into consideration when deciding between an in-state or out-of-state college.
+Comparing in-state vs out-of-state tuition is just as important.

-This is, by far, the most important factor to consider.
-The cost of attending an out-of-state college can be considerably higher than attending an in-state college because most state schools receive substantial funding from state tax dollars.
-This funding is intended to subsidize the higher education of students who are residents of the state, which means you will pay lower tuition fees when attending an in-state college.
+The cost of attending an out-of-state college can be considerably higher than the cost of attending an in-state college because most state schools receive substantial funding from state tax dollars.
+This funding is intended to subsidize the higher education of students who are residents of the state, so you’ll pay lower tuition fees when attending an in-state college.

-Many states offer scholarship opportunities to all their students, but there’s a catch—you may have to attend an in-state institution.
-Most state schools offer exclusive scholarships to students who are residents of the state but these are often conditional to meeting certain requirements.
+Many state schools offer exclusive scholarships to students who are residents of the state but these are often conditional to meeting certain requirements.
 Some state scholarships require that a student be a resident in the state for a minimum of two years.
 Additionally, only students who attend an in-state institution qualify for these scholarships.

 What’s especially great about scholarships is that they do not have to be paid back so whatever you win through in-state scholarships is like money in the bank.
 This will help lower your overall debt even more.